 Genesis is providing resources and their technical experts to support the work at a national level.

 The recovery efforts will be focused at the eight ‘security sites’ to ensure the retention of viable duck population at these sites and making them fully operational.
 Recovery work will be extended to cover long-term ‘recovery sites’.

 The Whio Forever Recovery Programme complements the current whio recovery efforts effectively doubling the current level of work.

 DOC is currently working with a number of private and public organisations and community groups across the country on whio recovery.
 These initiatives underpin the recovery work and are critical to achieving viable whio population.

 Winners at the 2014 Green Ribbon Awards

-At the Ministry for the Environment's Green Ribbon Awards in June 2014, the Genesis Energy Whio Recovery Programme received the 'Protecting our biodiversity' award.
+At the Ministry for the Environment's Green Ribbon Awards in June 2014, the Whio Forever Recovery Programme received the 'Protecting our biodiversity' award.